 Changes to our service provision due to Covid-19

-Due to the current Covid-19 crisis we will be implementing a variety of measures which differ from service to service.
+Due to the current Covid-19 crisis we have implemented a variety of measures which differ from service to service.
 All members and clients who use our services are being contacted by phone about this.

 The recent government statement about easing the lockdown is not changing how we are providing services at the current time which will vary from service to service – please check back here for any updates, keep safe and look after yourselves!